-In September 2017, Mark gave a lift home in his van to a young man he knew named Cole Hamilton and the man’s girlfriend.
-After dropping the girl off, Hamilton asked Mark if he could give a lift to three other men.
+According to Mark’s mother, in September 2017, Mark gave a lift home in his van to a young man he knew and the man’s girlfriend.
+After dropping the girl off, the man asked Mark if he could give a lift to three other men.
 None of these other men were known to Mark but he agreed.
-On picking up the others, they pulled Hamilton from the front of the van and made him get in the back.
+On picking up the others, they pulled the first man from the front of the van and made him get in the back.
 Then one of the men (not named in press reports) got into the front of the cab with a gun (later shown to be fake) and held a knife against Mark’s throat ordering him to drive.

 The ordeal that followed involved the gang of teenagers forcing Mark (who was 27 at the time) to drive around Cheadle Hulme at knifepoint, while they stopped and terrorised various passers by on the way.
 After putting on masks, they first they robbed a group of teenagers of their phones and money at machete-point.
 Then they attacked a man who the gang dragged off the street, bundled into the back of the van, and stole his ring after cutting his cheek, forehead, and stabbing him in the leg with one of the machetes.
 The police were alerted and chased the van for a short time before stopping it.